anagainaru/ScheduleFlow/README.md

 simulated.
 In addition, jobs can be added to a scenario by using the `simulator.add_jobs(job_list)` method.

-The scenario name is used to create the animation gif filenames and for debugging purposes.
+The scenario name is used to create the animation GIF filenames and for debugging purposes.
 The resubmit factor indicates that failed jobs need to be resubmitted with an execution time increase given by the facor.
 By default, failed jobs are not resubmitted.

-- example gif

-How to cite
+The GIF generation is controled by the VizEngine class.
+It uses the `tex_header` and `tex_footer` files in the ./draw directory to generate tex files for every step of the animation.
+Pdflatex is used fo create PDF files which are used by ImageMagick to generate the GIF.

+If successfuly ran, the `run_simple_example.py` script will output:

+> Scenario : makespan : utilization : average_job_utilization : average_job_response_time : average_job_stretch : average_job_wait_time : failures
+> test_batch : 526.00 : 0.54 : 0.70 : 291.55 : 8.76 : 209.50 : 1
+> test_online : 421.00 : 0.67 : 0.70 : 285.91 : 8.96 : 204.33 : 1
+> GIFs generated in ./draw/test_{batch, online}.gif